ICT Apprenticeships

 Grants Available

 FIT is an equal opportunities employer & welcomes people from diverse backgrounds.
-We are keen to support both employer & employee on their apprenticeship journey with information on grants available for successful applicants with a disability available.
+We are keen to support both employer and employee on their apprenticeship journey with information on grants available for successful applicants with a disability available.
 See our FAQ below for more information.

 Blue Circle icon euro coins